Create your backlog

 Reorder your backlog

-To change the order in which items are listed, you can drag them up or down within the list.
+To change the order in which items are listed, drag them up or down within the list.

 Now it is reordered.